by Sara Haukap

 - Have Braille and large print menus on-hand at all outlets.

 - Provide room service Braille menus to those that have made the request for Braille information.

 Remember: If something has been set in place as their check-in begins, it will need to remain the same until checkout!
 (Example: Furniture in the lobby should not be moved throughout stay.
 The guests will learn the “lay of the land” on their check-in day and will remember certain elements of their travels as landmarks.)

-Sara Haukup is an event director in the Event Services unit at Smithbucklin.
+Sara Haukap is an event director in Event Services at Smithbucklin.